uktrade/trade-remedies-docker/README.md

 # trade-remedies-docker
 Master repo for building trade remedies system for local development.

-This repository provides a dockerised environment that can fetch, build and start all of the Trade Remedies applications and support systems.
+This repository provides a dockerised environment that can fetch, build and start all the Trade Remedies applications and support systems.
+This includes the Trade Remedies services `api`, `caseworker` and `public` and supporting services for `postgres`, `redis`, `elasticsearch` and `celery`.
+To support BDD testing the services `apitest`, `selenium-hub` and `chrome` are also spun up.

 **This approach MUST be used for all local development.** If you have issues getting set up, please speak to a colleague on the Live Services Team.